*Note, the information on this page is relevant to 2017.

 The program is comprised of 12 staff members working from Broome, Carnarvon, Geraldton, Perth, Esperance and Albany.
 We work with multiple business across the state on an invitation-only basis.
 These businesses produce a range of agricultural goods such as beef, sheep, honey and traditional Aboriginal foods.
 We now work with a wider range of businesses than ever before including tourism and contracting companies.
 However, since we are writing for Central station blog, we will focus on pastoral properties.

-In Western Australia, there are sixty pastoral leases held by culturally and geographically diverse communities with 40 indigenous managed properties in the northern region.
-ABD is currently working with six properties in the north and others in the mid-west and south with the help of various partners such as the Northern Beef Futures (NBF) project and the Northern Indigenous Pastoral Enterprises (NIPE).
-Many of these properties are isolated and have varying skills in relation to animal husbandry, business operation and so forth.
+In Western Australia, there are 55 Aboriginal pastoral leases held by culturally and geographically diverse communities, 39 of these leases are found in the Kimberley and Pilbara.
+Many of these properties are isolated with varying skill-sets.
 The project aims to build relationships with properties and provide support in the form of business mentoring, training and in-situ skills development.

 Our blog posts will shed some light on what we’ve achieved over the years, the lessons we’ve learnt along the way and of course, some funny stories (well…. we think we’re funny anyway!).

 Madeline Anderson (Yallalie Farm), Darrylin Gordon (Lamboo Station), Daisy Goodwin (AED), Lexi Mourambine (Yallalie Farm) on a visit to Roxy Downs station, SA.

 Harry Curtin of East Kimberley Cattle Company and AED officer, Kevin May.